 - Make sure that your login file does not run processes in the background.
-See section 1.4.2.5, "Avoid Background Processes Inside Jobs", on page 6. - You cannot run an array job interactively. - Interactive jobs are not rerunnable. - An interactive job on a Cray must run on a login node.
-See section 11.4.6, "Specify Host for Interactive Jobs on Cray XC", on page 191. - You cannot use the CLS command in an interactive job.
+See section 1.4.2.5, "Avoid Background Processes Inside Jobs", on page 6. - You cannot run an array job interactively. - Interactive jobs are not rerunnable. - You cannot use the CLS command in an interactive job.
 It will not clear the screen. - After the scheduler has started the interactive job, SIGINT (Ctrl-C) is ignored. - Under Linux, you cannot provide an exit code for the interactive session. - When an interactive job finishes, staged files and stdout and/or stderr may not have been copied back yet. - The submission host must accept incoming ephemeral ports